-Inevitably, we start with a player who is still considered the greatest scorer of all time by many, and although Pele racked up a phenomenal amount of goals, he is neither the highest scorer in official matches, nor does he boast the highest goals per game ratio of all time.
+Pele is still considered the greatest scorer of all time by many, and although he accumulated a phenomenal number of goals, he is neither the highest scorer in official matches, nor does he boast the highest goals per game ratio of all time.

-After making his breakthrough with Santos FC aged just 15, by the age of 16 Pele had already become the top scorer in the Brazilian league and made his international debut, scoring in a 2-1 defeat by Argentina.
-At the age of 17, he shot to global fame as the youngest player featuring at the 1958 World Cup, which Brazil went on to win.
+By the age of 16, Pele had already become the top scorer in the Brazilian league and at the age of 17, he shot to global fame as the youngest player featuring at the 1958 World Cup, which Brazil went on to win.

 A legend was born and in a total of 831 appearances with Santos FC and Brazil over the course of 20 years, Pele scored 767 goals in top-level 831 games, achieving a ratio of 0.922 goals per game.

-Squeaking just ahead of Pele as one of the most prolific goalscorers of all time is Gerd Müller, who was lovingly known as ‘Der Bomber’ by German fans.
-Renowned for his clinical finishing, he still boasts an impressive record of having scored more international goals than games played for West Germany, between 1966 and 1974, also winning the 1972 European Championship and 1974 World Cup.
+Renowned for his clinical finishing, Gerd Muller boasts an impressive record of having scored more international goals than games played for West Germany, also winning the 1972 European Championship and 1974 World Cup.

-After scoring 51 goals in 31 appearances for his first club, 1861 Nördlingen, Müller quickly caught the attention of Bavarian giants Bayern Munich, where he went on to become a household name in a team that dominated the Bundesliga, also winning the European Cup three times in a row.
+After scoring 51 goals in 31 appearances for his first club, Muller quickly caught the attention of Bavarian giants Bayern Munich, where he went on to become a household name in a team that dominated the Bundesliga, winning the European Cup three times in a row.

-Puskás scored 84 goals in 85 international appearances and captained the Hungarian national team when they were known as the Magnificent Magyars during the 1950s.
-He almost moved to Manchester United after the tragic 1958 Munich air disaster, but due to stringent English FA rules regarding foreign players at the time, the transfer was blocked.
-Instead, aged 31, Puskás headed to Spain and formed a legendary attacking partnership with Alfredo Di Stéfano at Real Madrid, winning five consecutive La Liga titles and the European Cup three times.
+Puskas scored 84 goals in 85 international appearances and captained the Hungarian national team when they were known as the Magnificent Magyars during the 1950s.
+Aged 31, Puskas headed to Spain and formed a legendary attacking partnership with Alfredo Di Stefano at Real Madrid, winning five consecutive La Liga titles and the European Cup three times.

-National borders changed frequently when Josef Bican was in his footballing prime, which led to him representing the national teams of both Austria and Czechoslovakia, along with a solitary appearance and hat-trick for Bohemia and Moravia in 1939.
-At all but three of the eight clubs he played for during his extensive career between 1928 and 1955, Bican also boasted a remarkable record of scoring more goals than games played.
+At all but three of the eight clubs Josef Bican played for during his extensive career between 1928 and 1955, Bican boasted a remarkable record of scoring more goals than games played.

-Peyroteo’s phenomenal scoring ability was spotted at an early age in Angola, where he was quickly signed up by Sporting Luanda, which was the local franchise of Portuguese giants, Sporting CP.
-Needless to say, after scoring an incredible 106 goals in 43 games during just one season, he was soon packing his bags and heading for the top-flight in Portugal.
+After scoring an incredible 106 goals in 43 games during just one season for a Sporting Lisbon franchise, he headed to the top-flight.
 Over the course of 12 years, his combined tally of league and cup goals was higher than his number of games played, every season and without exception.